 And the new Electric Brewing

-Back in 1990, Joe and Natalie Fredrickson moved to Bisbee where Joe had recently gotten a job at Electric Dave's brewery.
-A short while before, Joe had made friends with Dave at a local home brew beer contest and Natalie and Joe fell in love with the town.
-While the job was short lived, home brewing and love of Bisbee was not.
+In 1990, Joe and I (Natalie Fredrickson) moved to Bisbee where Joe had recently gotten a job at Electric Dave's brewery.
+A short while before, Joe had made friends with Dave at a local home brew beer contest and Joe and I fell in love with the town.
+While the job was short lived, brewing beer and the love of Bisbee was not.
 We moved to Flagstaff in 1996 but we always remembered Bisbee and visited when we could.